pkgcore/pkgcore/dev-notes/hacking.rst

 =========================
- python code guidelines.
+ Python Code Guidelines
 =========================

-lingo:

-fex
-  for example
-imo
-  in my opinion; 'my' refering to the author

-Note not all of the existing code follows this.
+Note that not all of the existing code follows this style guide.
-Doesn't mean existing code is correct however ;)
+This doesn't mean existing code is correct.

-Stats are all from a sempron 1.6ghz with python 2.4.2
+Stats are all from a sempron 1.6ghz with python 2.4.2.

 Finally, code _should_ be documented, following epydoc/epytext guidelines